cyverse/django-cyverse-auth/README.md

-# django-iplant-auth
+# django-cyverse-auth
+_Formerly, django-iplant-auth_

-A django 'app' that provides easy compatibility with all current iPlant Auth schemes.
+A django 'app' that provides easy compatibility with all current CyVerse Auth schemes.

 This app works for both 'resource provider' and 'client'